 Further resources and information

-GamCare runs a national helpline and live chat service to support people with a gambling problem.
+- GamCare runs a national helpline and live chat service to support people with gambling problems.
 They also offer free talking therapy.